JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 Each set of tests is run for all primary beam types, for a total of 18 tests.
 The different beam models have different expected values depending on whether they include leakage terms or not.
-Note this test actually doesn't test with Stokes QUV, but it's used in an integration test in ``test_calculate_visibilities.c`` with full polarisation.
+Note this test actually doesn't test with Stokes QUV, it sets QUV to zero.
+But it's used in an integration test in ``test_calculate_visibilities.c`` with full polarisation.

-test_kern_calc_autos.c
+test_calc_autos*.c
 ************************************
-This calls ``source_components::test_kern_calc_autos``, which in turn calls ``source_components::kern_calc_autos``.
-This kernel gathers pre-calculated primary beam values, and Stokes flux densities, and performs a dot-product to calculate the auto-correlations of all antennas, for all time steps.
+This calls ``source_components_gpu.cpp::kern_calc_autos`` or ``source_components_cpu.c::calc_autos_cpu``.
+This functions gather pre-calculated primary beam values, and Stokes flux densities, and performs a dot-product to calculate the auto-correlations of all antennas, for all time steps.

 This test runs by creating full Stokes IQUV model of 4 components, extrapolated to three frequencies and two time steps.
 Complex beam gains are generated for all directions, times, and frequencies.
-The auto-correlation calculation is then performed by ``C`` code, which the outputs of the GPU code are tested against.
+The auto-correlation calculation is then performed by separate ``C`` code, which the outputs of the CPU/GPU code are tested against.

 As some primary beam models are real only, and only some have leakage, the function is tested for all beam model types separately, with the expected outcomes calculated accordingly.

-The ``woden_double`` code is tested to an absolute precision of 1e-12 Jy, with the ``woden_float`` a 1e-2 Jy precision as compared to the ``C`` code (note some of the resultant fluxes are >1000 Jy, hence the large absolute error.
-You should probably just always use the double precision version).

-test_get_beam_gains_two_antennas.c
+test_get_beam_gains_multiants*.c
 ***************************************
-This works the same as ``test_get_beam_gains.c``, but we run using three different primary beams, meaning we input three times the number of gains.
+This works the same as ``test_get_beam_gains*.c``, but we run using a unique primary beam per station (a.k.a tile a.k.a antenna), meaning we input three times the number of gains.
 Still input each beam gain as it's index in ``primay_beam_J``.
 The selected beam gains are now expected to be different for antenna 1 and antenna 2, depending on which visibility they correspond to; they are duly tested to be so.

-test_update_sum_visis_multiants.c
+Currently tests using all beams which can produce unique primary beams, which are ``FEE_BEAM, FEE_BEAM_INTERP, EB_LOFAR, EB_OSKAR`` (even though the beam values aren't calculated, check function works as expected with beamtype set).

+test_update_sum_visis_multiants*.c
 ***************************************
-This works similarly to same as ``test_update_sum_visis.c``, but we run using three different primary beams, meaning we input three times the number of gains.
-Still input each beam gain as it's index in ``primay_beam_J``.
-The selected beam gains are now expected to be different for antenna 1 and antenna 2, depending on which visibility they correspond to; they are duly tested to be so.
-Do a bunch of index maths to predict that the accumulated visibilities are correct.
-For each tile/pol, give it dipole amplitudes of all of either 0.0, 0.2, 0.4, 0.6, 0.8, 1.0.
-That way we can just multiply the expected beam gain by the dipole amplitudes to check they're being implemented and returned correctly.
+This works similarly to same as ``test_update_sum_visis*.c``, but we run using three unqiue different primary beams, meaning we input three times the number of gains.
+Still input each beam gain as it's index in ``primay_beam_J``, which means all three primary beams get different values for every time, freq, direction.
+Do a bunch of index maths to predict that what value each pair of beam gains should have and check the summed visibilities are correct.

-test_source_component_common_multiants.c
+Currently tests using all beams which can produce unique primary beams, which are ``FEE_BEAM, FEE_BEAM_INTERP, EB_LOFAR, EB_OSKAR``. (even though the beam values aren't calculated, check function works as expected with beamtype set).

+test_source_component_common_multiants*.c
 *******************************************
-This works similarly to same as ``test_source_component_common.c``, but we run using three different primary beams, meaning we input three times the number of gains.
-There are stored beam gains for a given set of directions on the sky used in ``test_source_component_common.c`` to check it's calling the primary beam function correctly.
-For each tile/pol, give it dipole amplitudes of all of either 0.0, 0.2, 0.4, 0.6, 0.8, 1.0.
-That way we can just multiply the expected beam gain by the dipole amplitudes to check they're being implemented and returned correctly.
+This works similarly to same as ``test_source_component_common*.c``, but we run using three different primary beams, meaning we calculate three times the number of gains.

+We test against stored ``hyperbeam`` beam gains for a given set of directions on the sky used in ``test_source_component_common.c`` to check it's calling the primary beam function correctly.
+However, for each tile/pol, we pass it dipole amplitudes of all of either 0.0, 0.2, 0.4, 0.6, 0.8, 1.0.
+That way we can just multiply the expected ``hyperbeam`` beam gain by the dipole amplitudes to check they're being implemented and returned correctly.
+Although this limits the test to only work with ``FEE_BEAM, FEE_BEAM_INTERP``, it tests the order of the outputs, and that most of the machinery to handle multiple primary beams is working correctly.

-test_kern_calc_autos_multiants.c
+test_calc_autos_multiants*.c
 ************************************
 This calls ``source_components::test_kern_calc_autos``, which in turn calls ``source_components::kern_calc_autos``.
 This runs the same as ``test_kern_calc_autos.c``, but we run using three different primary beams, meaning we input three times the number of gains.
 Still input each beam gain as it's index in ``primay_beam_J``.
 The selected beam gains are now expected to be different for antenna 1 and antenna 2, depending on which visibility they correspond to; they are duly tested to be so.